-Abstract-In different fields of science and engineering (medicine, economics, oceanography, biological systems, etc.) the False Nearest Neighbors (FNN) method has a special relevance.
+In different fields of science and engineering (medicine, economics, oceanography, biological systems, etc) the False Nearest Neighbors (FNN) method has a special relevance.
 In some of these applications, it is important to provide the results in a reasonable time scale, thus the execution time of the FNN method has to be reduced.
-To achieve this goal, a multidisciplinary group formed by computer scientists and physicists are collaborative working on developing High Performance Computing implementations of one of the most popular algorithms that implement the FNN method: based on box-assisted algorithm and based on kd-tree data structure.
+To achieve this goal, a multidisciplinary group formed by computer scientists and physicists are collaborative working on developing High Performance Computing implementations of one of the most popular algorithms that implement the FNN method: based on Kd-tree data structure and based on Box-assisted algorithm.
 In this paper, a comparative study of the distributed memory architecture implementations carried out in the framework of this collaboration, is presented.
-As a result, two parallel implementations for box-assisted algorithm and one parallel implementation for the kd-tree structure are compared in terms of execution time, speed-up and efficiency.
-In terms of execution time, the approaches presented here are from 2 to 16times faster than the sequential implementation, and the kd-tree approach is from 3 to 7 times faster than the box-assisted approaches.
+As a result, two parallel implementations for Boxassisted algorithm and one implementation for the Kd-tree structure are compared in terms of execution time, speed-up and efficiency.
+In terms of execution time, the approaches presented here are from 2 to 19 times faster than the sequential implementation, and the kd-tree approach is from 2 to 6 times faster than the box-assisted approaches.

-Keywords: Nonlinear Time Series Analysis, False Nearest Neighbors method, box-assisted algorithm, kd-tree data structure, Message Passing Interface
+Keywords: Nonlinear Time Series Analysis, False Nearest Neighbors method, Kd-tree data structure, Box-assisted method, message passing interface